Apsd1109/arch-config/README.md

-# i3config
+# Arch Config
-My config file for i3wm
+This is all my config files for a basic arch setup.

+Download:
+-Alacritty
+-Geany or any other text editor
+-Git
+-Nitrogen
+-PcManFM
+-Polybar
+-Rofi
+-Timeshift
+-LightDM